defi-wonderland/op-handbook/docs/interoperability/token-interop.md

 The Superchain also supports a hybrid token implementation, the [`CrosschainERC20`](https://github.com/defi-wonderland/crosschainERC20/blob/dev/README.md), that combines both [ERC-7281](https://ethereum-magicians.org/t/erc-7281-sovereign-bridged-tokens/14979) and [ERC-7802](https://eips.ethereum.org/EIPS/eip-7802).
 This allows us to think about compatibility with xERC20-style bridges and the Superchain’s native interop model in a single token contract.
 So that devs can deploy new tokens or adapt existing ones using the provided factory, lockbox, and adapter contracts, while maintaining deterministic addresses across chains.

+## What about NFTs?

+ERC-721 bridging from L1 to L2 is still handled using the traditional `L1StandardBridge` and `L2StandardBridge` contracts.
+These follow the classic Merkle-proof model and are not yet supported by native interop.
+NFT support in the Superchain interop model is a potential future extension.

 ## TL;DR